-- 430. Ethics in Accounting A seminar class.
+430. Ethics in Accounting - A seminar class.
 It will familiarize the student with the spectrum of codes of ethics in accounting and provide models for analyzing ethical issues.
 It includes discussions directed toward identifying and examining a student's own personal and business code of ethics.
 Prerequisites: Accounting 221 and 222.
+Two Credits Staff June Term

-Two Credits Staff June Term - 490.
-Independent Studies in Accounting Independent studies in advanced accounting under the supervision of a designated staff member.
+490. Independent Studies in Accounting - Independent studies in advanced accounting under the supervision of a designated staff member.
 Prerequisites: advanced standing in the department and approval of the chairperson.

 495. Advanced Studies in Accounting - A lecture or seminar class in a special topic in advanced accounting.
 For example, Governmental and Not-for-Profit Accounting has recently been offered under this number.
 Prerequisite: approval of the chairperson.
+One, Two, Three or Four Credits Staff Both Semesters

-Faculty: Mr. Mezeske, Chairperson; Mr. Bultman, Mrs. Cherup, Mrs. Cook, Mrs. Dell'Olio, Mr. Donk, Mrs. Finn, Mrs. Holmes, Ms. Hwang, Mrs. Jordan, Mrs. Kotkowicz, Mrs. Pardo, Mr. Yelding.
+Faculty: Mr. Mezeske, Chairperson; Mr. Bultman, Mrs. Cherup, Mrs. Cook, Mr. Donk, Mrs. Finn, Mrs. Holmes, Ms. Hwang, Mrs. Jordan, Mrs. Kotkowicz, Mrs. Pardo, Mr. Yelding.